ome/omero-documentation/README.md

 ## Indentation ##

 Most Sphinx directives don't need indentation, unless arguments have to be supplied.
 For consistency, please use 4 space indentation whenever needed.
+Do not use indentation for directives (start them at the edge of the new line).

 Example: